 - Set a wire steamer rack in a 6-quart or larger Instant Pot.
 Add the water.
 Place the potatoes on the rack.
 Cover and make sure the valve is set to Seal.
 Pressure cook for 9 minutes under High Pressure.

 - While the potatoes are cooking, warm the milk in a small saucepan over medium-low heat.
-Remove from heat once warm and set aside.
+Once warm, remove from heat and set aside.

-- To Keep The Mashed Potatoes Warm:ย Return the insert to the Instant Pot (give it a quick wash if it has a lot of stuck potato pieces).
-Spoon the mashed potatoes into the inner pot, cover, and select the "Keep Warm" setting (make sure you don't seal the valve).
-The potatoes will keep warm and perfectly fluffy for 2 to 3 hours, stirring them once or twice.
-When ready to serve, stir in a bit of warm milk to fluff them up a bit more.
+- To Keep The Mashed Potatoes Warm:ย Select the "Keep Warm" setting (make sure you don't seal the valve).
+The potatoes will keep warm and perfectly fluffy for 2 to 3 hours.
+Stir them occasionally to make sure they aren't sticking.
+When ready to serve, add a splash of warm milk to fluff the potatoes up a bit more.

-- Transfer the mashed potatoes to a serving bowl and top with remaining tablespoon of butter.
+- Transfer to a serving bowl and top with remaining tablespoon of butter.
 Garnish with chopped chives, if desired.